Gillian Frise Therapy MEd RP

 I have worked as a psychotherapist for over 15 years in both private practice and mental health settings helping individuals, couples and families.
 I have experience with a range of issues including, childhood trauma, violence, anxiety and depression, addictions, parenting and relationship issues.

-I work within an anti-oppressive framework to help people from all backgrounds, cultures and identities.
+I work within an anti-oppressive, feminist framework to help people from all backgrounds, cultures, genders and identities.
+My approach is inclusive and adept at building connections.

 I have a masters, M.Ed.
 Psych, in counselling psychology from University of Toronto, OISE, and an undergraduate degree from McGill University.
 I received my Parent Coach certificate from Parent Education Network.
 I am a registered psychotherapist with the College of Registered Psychotherapists of Ontario (CRPO).